ei5uke/mario_pytorch/README.md

 - ~~Somehow save the model for future use (i know there is someway to do this idr how)~~ **(01/08)**

 ## Diary(?) or Comments I guess
+*01/22/2022*\
+Ok so since I found a way to save the model (all I had to do was torch.save the agent state dict) and a way to save the video, I decided to switch back to my main objective, which was to have PPO play mario instead of breakout.
+During my first run, I had the # of steps to run per rollout as 128 following the PPO paper but I soon realized that this was too small as each episode of mario takes longer than 128 and the score plateued around 950 for a good while.
+So, I up'd it to 2000 which works great, but in the future I might want to do around 1000 instead as OpenAI deliberately chose a # of steps less than an episode size so I might do the same to make training faster.
+2 million timesteps took around 3-4 hrs so doing 10 million timesteps or whenever the score plateues will take awhile.
+Also I might want to test out various learning rates.

 *01/21/2022*\
 Yay I managed to complete PPO.
 Evaluating it, it has good results.
 Only problem is that I need to figure out how to rerun it after saving it because for some reason I can't rerun it to render it.
 Following is the graph of the results following 2 million timesteps.
 We can see that it's continuously going up, so I don't want to perform any longer training as it takes way too long.